Hellenistic Palestine: Ptolemaic rule

-After Ptolemy I came Ptolemy II Philadelphus, who was able to keep the territory of Yehud Medinata and brought the Ptolemaic dynasty to the peak of its power.
-He was victorious in both the first and second Syrian Wars, but after trying to end the conflict with the Seleucids by arranging a marriage between his daughter Berenice and the Seleucid king Antiochus II, he died.
-The arranged marriage did not work and Berenice, Antiochus, and their child were killed from an order of Antiochus' former wife.
+After Ptolemy I came Ptolemy II Philadelphus, who brought the dynasty to the peak of its power.
+He was victorious in the first two Syrian Wars, but after attempting to end the conflict with the Seleucids by arranging a marriage between his daughter Berenice II and the Seleucid king Antiochus II, he died.
+The marriage did not work, and Berenice, Antiochus, and their child were executed by order of Antiochus' former wife.
 This was one of the reasons for the third Syrian War.